MohsenBah/Trucking-deregulation/README.md

 # Trucking-deregulation
-The Analysis of Effect of Trucking Deregulation
+The Analysis of Effect of Trucking Deregulation (R project)

 Mohsen Bahremani, Lianghao Chen